nathanjhood/base64/README.md

 ## Coming soon...

-Currently working on a CLI switch argument for the different modes (encode, decode, possibly a 'diff' mode for testing, debugging, etc).
-Also adding the standard CLI flags (```--version```, ```--help```, ```--verbose```, etc) but without depending on ```getopt``` or any C library.
+Currently working on adding the standard CLI flags (```--version```, ```--help```, ```--verbose```, etc) but without depending on ```getopt``` or any C library.
+Also enhancing the CLI switch argument for the different modes (encode, decode, possibly a 'diff' mode for testing, debugging, etc).
 Furthermore, colorization line numbers and line ending chars is already in the codebase, but will need a bit of system-detection logic to ensure that the end-user's terminal actually [supports colourized output](https://linux.die.net/man/5/terminfo).
 Finally, the CLI should also accept strings passed in as arguments, in place of any input file, if a certain flag is used.

 The CLI compiles into a shared library that the executable links with; this should probably be amended such that the CLI only gets baked into the executable and is not compiled into a seperate library, because the CLI is really part of the executable, *not* part of the base64 implementation, and is not really intended to be shared with other code.